philw214/pw_project1/flashcards/readme.md

 # Project 1 - FLASHCARDS

-The flashcard app will allow the user to interact with the program in the following ways:
+The flashcard trivia app will allow the user to interact with the program in the following ways:

--Creating a new flashcard
+-Creating a new trivia flashcard
 -Viewing all flashcards
 -Edit a flashcard
 -Deleting a flashcard
--View score / recent answers
+-Play a game of trivia and see score count of correct/incorrect

 #Program Requirements are as follows:

--User should be able to quit game and resume game later -User should be able to see number of questions answered correctly -User should be able to create categories
+-User should be able to see all questions
+-User should be able to see number of questions answered correctly -User should be able to create categories
 -User should be able to view flashcards in specific category